-I feel still groggy so I jump into the pool.
+I feel still groggy, so I jump into the pool.
 Showering is overrated.
-I climb out and put my Singha beer t-shirt on again that I stole from my roomie.
+I climbed out and put on the Singha beer t-shirt that I stole from my roomie.

-Everybody is still asleep, so I sit down, watch the city far away, and start writing.
+Everybody is still asleep, so I sit down, watching the city far away, and start writing.

-Turns out Mr moon was going to accompany us for the entirety of the flight.
+It turns out Mr Moon was going to accompany us for the entirety of the flight.

-As I moved with god speed away from my hometown, I feel like I left also all my bs behind.
-By using the tiny light dots at the surface of our planet, my recent struggles seem to be unimportant and small.
+As I moved with godspeed away from my hometown, I feel like I also left all my BS behind.
+By using the tiny light dots on the surface of our planet, my recent struggles seem to be unimportant and small.
 I literally changed my perspective.

 We met a couple of girls.
 Beautiful from head to toe.
 I proposed to one of them.
 She said no. I get where she is coming from.